tweag/nickel/cli/tests/snapshot/README.md

 assume you have `cargo-insta` installed.
 If you'd prefer not to install it, please read [this section](#without-cargo-insta).

+Since some tests requiring specifying paths from the command line, `main.rs` sets the current working directory of the Nickel process to be the directory where this README lies.

 ## What to do if a snapshot test fails

 1. Run `cargo insta review`.